 Creating Azure Function with App Configuration

 Let’s create an Azure Function that will read from App Configuration.
-Create Azure Function in Visual Studio and install the following nuget package.
-Note that the package is available only in prelease version (in the time of writing the article App Configuration is still in preview).
+Create Azure Function in Visual Studio and install the following nuget packages:

-The package contains the ConfigurationBuilder class that enable you to use AppConfiguration from your code.
+The first package allows Azure Function to connect to Azure resources with Managed Identity.
+The second package contains the ConfigurationBuilder class that enables you to use AppConfiguration from your code.

 Now only a few lines of code are needed to access App Configuration and read our settings.
 So first, we’ll create ConfigurationBuilder instance and by the following options we’ll:

 - connect with the managed identity to App Configuration endpoint (the endpoint is the only app settings I’ve added to the Function App)

 - filter only keys with the label “Dev” (remember we’ve created also the same keys for Testing and Production).
 This label is hardcoded however in a real-life application we’ll rather pass it as a function parameter.

 var builder = new ConfigurationBuilder(); // App Cofiguration builder